brefphp/bref/docs/frameworks/symfony.md

 While overriding the log's location in the `Kernel` class was necessary for Symfony to run correctly, by default Symfony logs in `stderr`.
 That is great because Bref [automatically forwards `stderr` to AWS CloudWatch](/docs/environment/logs.md).

-However if your application is using Monolog we need to configure Monolog to log into `stderr` as well:
+However if the application is using Monolog we need to configure Monolog to log into `stderr` as well:

 ```yaml
 # config/packages/prod/monolog.yaml